 Deeply involved in his fraternity, Lambda Chi Alpha, Richards was asked if he wanted to become a traveling consultant and visit chapters around the country to conduct and oversee standards of chapter excellence.
 After accepting the position, he spent a year visiting Lambda Chi Alpha chapters all along the eastern coast of the U.S.

-“I didn’t realize when I began my master’s degree that the philanthropic studies program existed.
-I wanted to be a fundraiser, so when I found out about the master’s in philanthropic studies, I knew it was the best fit for my career path.”
+“I didn’t realize when I began my master’s degree that the philanthropic studies program existed,” he said.
+“I wanted to be a fundraiser, so when I found out about the master’s in philanthropic studies, I knew it was the best fit for my career path.”

 It took about four and half years of part-time school, full-time work for the fraternity and later its foundation, and working on schoolwork in airports and hotels, but Richards graduated with a master’s degree in philanthropic studies in 2005.
-After working in development at Little Red Door Cancer Agency, he now serves as the President and CEO of Cancer Support Community Central Indiana, a local affiliate of a national organization.
+After working in development at Little Red Door Cancer Agency, he now serves as the president and CEO of Cancer Support Community Central Indiana, a local affiliate of a national organization.

-“One of my goals is to create a place where employees feel appreciated, valued, and acknowledged for a job well done.
-I also think it’s important to advocate on behalf of people who don’t have a voice when we do.
+“One of my goals is to create a place where employees feel appreciated, valued, and acknowledged for a job well done,” he said.
+“I also think it’s important to advocate on behalf of people who don’t have a voice when we do.
 We can talk to the public about what people experience when they have cancer, even if they don’t have the opportunity to do so.
 We need to be one of the voices out there saying there are issues that need to be addressed.”

-“The coursework is fantastic and top-notch.
-It’s not only the coursework though, it’s the ability to network with other individuals who were in the program at the same time and are working in leadership positions.
+“The coursework is fantastic and top-notch,” Richards said.
+“It’s not only the coursework though, it’s the ability to network with other individuals who were in the program at the same time and are working in leadership positions.
 I’m able to talk with and bounce ideas off of other leaders in the nonprofit sector.”

-“I want Cancer Support Community to be fiscally responsible and continually synonymous with credibility and quality.
-The school produces incredible research, such as the research on tax reform and how it will affect charitable giving.
+“I want Cancer Support Community to be fiscally responsible and continually synonymous with credibility and quality,” he said.
+“The school produces incredible research, such as the research on tax reform and how it will affect charitable giving.
 If donations drop off, I know because of the school’s research why that’s happening.”

-In addition, Richards also regularly donates to the school.
-“I’m a donor to the school because it impacted my life.
+In addition, Richards also regularly donates to the school: “I’m a donor to the school because it impacted my life.
 I want to give back so that others can have the same experiences that I had so they can be impacted and go out into the nonprofit world and make the world a better place.”